tsmacdonald/tsmacdonald.github.io/source/bio.markdown

-the [Bach and Beethoven Ensemble](http://www.bbensemble.org/), and many others have taken him from New York City's Frick Collection to the 1770s Ox Bow Tavern, countless Scottish country dances, The National Centre of Excellence in Traditional Music on the West Coast of Scotland, WQXR classical radio, BBC Scotland's *Take the Floor*, and beyond.
-In 2015 he formed a period-instrument Scottish fiddle duo with bass violinist [Jeremy Ward](http://www.jeremydavidward.com), and they now perform regularly all over Chicago, the US, and the world.
+the [Bach and Beethoven Ensemble](http://www.bbensemble.org/), and many others have taken him from New York City's Frick Collection to the 1770s Ox Bow Tavern, countless Scottish country dances, The National Centre of Excellence in Traditional Music on the West Coast of Scotland, and beyond.
+His radio appearances include WQXR classic radio (New York City), BBC Scotland's *Take the Floor*, and WBOM radio (Rockford, IL).
+In 2015 he formed [a period-instrument Scottish fiddle duo](http://www.jeremydavidward.com/tim-and-jeremy/) with bass violinist [Jeremy Ward](http://www.jeremydavidward.com), and they now perform regularly all over Chicago, the U.S., and the world.

 In addition to performing, Tim runs a private teaching studio and is on faculty at [The Jink and Diddle School of Scottish